Geometric formulation of $k$-essence and late-time acceleration: Cosmological dynamics of geometric k-essence

 The phase portraits for the system are given in Fig.~\ref{fig:A}.
 The variables $x$ and $y$ are unbounded from above and below and so the space is non-compact.
 However, trajectories do not cross the $x=0$ and $y=0$ lines, evident from (\ref{dyn1}) and (\ref{dyn2}).
 It follows that the signs of $b_1$ and $b_2$ determine which distinct part of the phase space the model corresponds to for all time $N = \log a$.
 For a positive matter density $\Omega_m \geq 0$, the Friedmann constraint (\ref{hub_const}) subjects the physical phase space to lie below the line $y=1-x$, indicated by the solid black line; the grey region above this line is therefore unphysical.
 Accelerated expansion (blue shaded region) with $-1 \leq q < 0 $ and the phantom regime (green shaded region) with $q < -1$ are shown in Fig.~\ref{fig:A1}.
 The de Sitter critical point C lies on the border of these two regions with $q =-1$.

-The second figure \ref{fig:A2} shows the regions which violate the $k$-essence stability conditions $\rho_{\phi} < 0$ (orange region with orange-dashed boarder) and $c_s^2<0$ (red region with red-dashed border).
+The second figure \ref{fig:A2} shows the regions which violate the $k$-essence stability conditions $\rho_{\phi} < 0$ (orange region with orange-dashed border) and $c_s^2<0$ (red region with red-dashed border).
+We have also indicated the superluminal regions $c_s^2>1$ in purple.
+It is interesting to observe that the only superluminal region satisfying the stability constraints~(\ref{constr2}), with $b_1<0$ and $b_2<0$, will necessarily run into gradient instabilities in the past.
+This can be seen by tracing trajectories backwards until they hit the divergent line $y=-x/2$.
 Note that $c_s^2<0$ occurs between the two lines $y=-3x/2$ and $y=-x/2$, with the latter line being exactly where the dynamical equations diverge.
 Orbits within the triangle with vertices O, A and C are therefore safe from this pathological behaviour for all $N$.
 (This is made clearer in Fig.~\ref{fig:prior} of the following section, which shows a zoomed-in phase diagram.)